Dwood15/Chimera/README.md

 These commands fix various problems with Halo.
 Some fixes, such as the magnetism fix and the descope fix, are enabled by default and have no commands to disable them.

+* `chimera_aim_assist [true/false]` - Get or set whether or not fix aim assist for gamepads.
+This feature is on by default.
 * `chimera_sniper_hud_fix [true/false]` - Get or set whether or not to fix the sniper HUD.
 This may not work on protected maps.
 * `chimera_widescreen_fix [0-2]` - Get or set whether or not to (mostly) fix the HUD. **Note:** This will break the HUD if you are using any other widescreen fix.
   * `0` - Off